ProbabilisticINT/Tofino-PINT/README.md

 During development, a Stordis BF2556X-1T was used with SDE version 8.9.2.

-A single switch is used to emulate multiple switching running PINT.
+A single switch is used to emulate multiple switching running PINT.\
-This is achieved by using external loopback, requiring cabling according to the [link configuration section](#link-configuration)
+This is achieved through external loopback, requiring cabling according to the [link configuration section](#link-configuration)

 ## Running PINT
 1. Compile the [PINT code](p4src/pint.p4)